Deploying a Jekyll Blog to Cloudflare Pages

 The stack

-• Cloudflare Pages - free hosting with automatic SSL, global CDN, GitHub integration
+- Cloudflare Pages - free hosting with automatic SSL, global CDN and GitHub integration

 Setting up Jekyll